Dean Berta Viñales: Career

 Berta Viñales debuted in the Supersport 300 World Championship in 2021, where he started in 11 races, reaching his best result in fourth place in the race held at the Circuit de Nevers Magny-Cours.

 Death

 Berta Viñales died as a result of injuries sustained in an accident during the first race of the Jerez round.
-At the first turn of the circuit, there was a multi-rider crash, and after falling to the ground he was run over by other riders.
+At Expo '92, there was a multi-rider crash, and after falling to the ground he was run over by other riders.
 He was the first Supersport 300 rider to die from injuries in a race.

 At 3:11 p.m. on the same day of the accident, the organization published the following message on its social networks: We are deeply saddened to report the death of Dean Berta Viñales.
 The Superbike family sends their love to family, loved ones and their team.
 His personality, enthusiasm and commitment will be greatly missed.
 Everyone in motorcycle racing will miss you, Dean.
 Travel in peace.